mentoredproject/WP2-COOPRED-PREDICTION-DDoS/README.md

-# Scripts employed to evaluate the COOPRED DDoS System
+# Scripts - evaluation the COOPRED DDoS Prediction System
 This repository presents the scripts and data employed to evaluate the COOPRED DDoS prediction system.
 A full description of the system is in the journal titled:
 An Intelligent System for DDoS Attack Prediction Based on Early Warning Signals